KiddRedd/YT-DLP-UI/README.md

-Simply want to test my coding skills to make frontend GUI that is attached to a backend that has YT-DLP installed in the backend.
+Simply want to test my coding skills to make a frontend GUI that is attached to a backend that has YT-DLP installed.

 FIRST CONFIGURE AND INSTALL YT-DLP IN THE BACKEND. sudo apt install pip